 - Design and development Understand the activities involved in planning, creating, and evaluating computing artefacts - Effective use of tools Use software tools to support computing work - Impact of technology Understand how individuals, systems, and society as a whole interact with computer systems - Programming Create software to allow computers to solve problems - Safety and security Understand risks when using technology, and how to protect individuals and systems

 Our taxonomy provides categories and an organised view of content to encapsulate the discipline of computing.
-Whilst all strands are present across all year groups in The Computing Curriculum materials, they are not always taught explicitly.
+Whilst all strands are present at all phases, they are not always taught explicitly.